eliaskanelis/GNUMakefile4TDD/README.md

 The filesystem of the project is opinionated and these are the main

+- **apps**: Source files that are part of a target.
+Each subdirectory a seperate target.
 - **bin**: Output binaries, libraries, map file not kept under version control.
+- **components** (optional): Components that use the same opinionated filesystem.
+Usually git submodules.
 - **conf** (optional): Stored configurations for tools.
 - **inc**: Header files part of the output library.
 - **port** (optional): One sub-directory per port.